Blendify/blender-manual/blender_docs/manual/preferences/file_paths.rst

 **********

-The *File* tab in *User Preferences* allows you to configure auto-save preferences and set default file paths for blend-files, rendered images, and more
+The *File* tab in *User Preferences* allows you to configure auto-save preferences and set default file paths for blend-files, rendered images, and more.

 Locations for various external files can be set for the following options:

 .. figure:: /images/preferences_file_tab.png

    Preferences File Paths tab.

 Data
 ====